-The Assessment Centre is staffed by Laura Armitage, one of our Senior Leaders with two Advanced Skills Teaching Assistants and an ICT Technician.
-Together they assess individual pupils and determine the need for any specialist equipment and software that may be required to enhance and learning fully access the curriculum.
-This may take the form of specialist computer access equipment or for specialist augmentative and alternative forms of communication.
+The Assessment Centre is staffed by Marcella Hughes, the Assistant Head Teacher along with a team of four Advanced Skills Teaching Assistants and two ICT Technicians.
+Together they assess individual pupils and determine the need for any specialist equipment and software that may be required to enhance learning and fully access the curriculum.
+This may take the form of specialist computer access equipment or specialist augmentative and alternative methods of communication.

-The Assessment Centre team also work closely with other professionals such as Speech and Language Therapists, Educational Psychologists and the Sensory Support Team and this ensures that there is a whole school approach to implementing advice received from other professionals.
+The Assessment Centre team also work closely with other professionals including Speech and Language Therapists, Educational Psychologists, Sensory Support Services, Occupational Therapists, Wheelchair Services, Physiotherapists, external specialist assistive communication services, paediatric services and specialist centres for neuro-disability.
+This ensures that there is a whole school approach to implementing advice received from other professionals.

-Another important role for the Assessment Centre Team is to provide training for all staff in the use of equipment, software and communication systems so that solutions for pupils can be implemented across the school ensure and that as a whole school we are experts in all aspects of assistive technology.
+Another important role for the Assessment Centre Team is to provide training for all staff in the use of equipment, software and communication systems so that solutions for pupils can be implemented across the school.
+This ensures that within school everyone is expert in all aspects of assistive technology.

-The Assessment Centre also provides, organises familiarisation opportunities for staff from other schools through hosting visits and organising drop-in advice sessions.
+The Assessment Centre also provides familiarisation opportunities for staff from other schools through hosting visits.

 Use of Computers

 Technology plays a very important role in helping pupils at Marjorie McClure School achieve their potential.
-Pupils have access to PCs, laptops, an Eye Gaze computer, iPads and tablets, to support communication and help enhance their learning across the curriculum.
+Pupils have access to PCs, laptops, Eye Gaze computers, iPads, tablets and touch screen technology to support communication and help enhance learning across the curriculum.

 Computers for Writing

 Every pupil is assessed to determine whether technology can help them overcome individual barriers to recording work.